Register an intention to marry

 - police officer - state or federal.

-If you are signing the notice of intended marriage outside of Australia, you must sign in front of one of the persons listed below:
+If you're signing the notice of intended marriage outside of Australia, you must sign in front of one of the following:

 - Australian Diplomatic Officer